heliumtank92/am92-aws-s3/README.md

 const s3Sdk = new S3Sdk()
 export default s3Sdk
 ```
-*In this case, configuration values are read from environment variables*
+*In this case, configuration values are read from environment variables.*

 If you wish to pass your custom 'config' to OtpSdk Class, then you can build it as follows: